 - Pre-surgery appointments including readiness visit, history and physical, Learning Center and anesthesiology consultations.

 - Post-surgery appointments at 2 weeks, 6 weeks, 3 months, 6 months, 12 months and annually following your first year post-surgery; additional visits as needed for post-surgery concerns, complications or follow-up.

 - Stay connected!
-Attend our free monthly patient support group held at UW Health East Clinic the second Monday of every month at 5:30pm.
+Attend our free monthly patient support group.
 Continue to learn, read books, visit websites and talk with others who have had weight loss surgery for information, support and sharing of experiences.